Stay updated by following us on Twitter.

 - Check room temperatures If you or someone else is likely to be restricted to one room during the winter period or during a cold spell, make sure that it can be kept at or above 21°C during the day and 18°C during the night.

-The MET Office website how to get ready for winter has information on how to keep warm, healthy and safe during cold weather.
+The Met Office web page ‘Get Ready for Winter’ also has information on how to keep warm, healthy and safe during cold weather.